The Holocaust in North Macedonia: Arrest and deportation

+According to a secret report of the German consul in Skopje to the German legation in Sofia dated March 18, 1943, the local population fully welcomed the internment of the Jews.

 After the liberation of Vardar Macedonia in 1944, the total number of surviving Jews, according to Society of Jewish Communities in Yugoslavia, was 419.
 Some sources state that the remnants of the Jewish community re-gathered in Belgrade, Serbia and only about 140 had survived.
 Most had survived by going into hiding or fighting with the Yugoslav, Jewish partisans.
 Of those transported to the death camps, nobody survived.
 Most survivors chose to immigrate to Israel, with some returning to North Macedonia, and others remaining in Serbia.
 As a result of this the number of Jews living in North Macedonia dropped to 81 in 1952.